 \$ in thousands

-Contracts Managed Portfolio
+Contracts Managed

+Purchased in Portfolio at

-Year Purchased in Period at Period End
+Year Period Period End

-2018 \$ 902,416 \$ 2,380,847

-2019 1,002,782 2,416,042
+2019 \$ 1,002,782 \$ 2,416,042

 2020 742,584 2,174,972

 2021 1,146,321 2,249,069

 2022 1,854,385 3,001,308

+2023 1,357,752 3,194,623

 Our principal executive offices are in Las Vegas, Nevada.
 Most of our operational and administrative functions take place in Irvine, California.
-Credit and underwriting functions are performed primarily in our California branch with certain of these functions also performed in our Florida and Nevada branches.
+Credit and underwriting functions are performed primarily in our California branch with certain of these functions also performed in our Florida, Nevada, and Virginia branches.
 We service our automobile contracts from our California, Nevada, Virginia, Florida, and Illinois branches.

 Most of our contract acquisitions volume results from our purchases of retail installment sales contracts from franchised or independent automobile dealers.
 We establish relationships with dealers through our employee sales representatives, who contact prospective dealers to explain our automobile contract purchase programs, and thereafter provide dealer training and support services.
 Our sales representatives represent us exclusively.
 They may work from our Irvine branch, our Las Vegas branch, or in the field, in which case they work from their homes and support dealers in their geographic area.
 Our sales representatives present dealers with a sales package, which includes our promotional material containing the terms offered by us for the purchase of automobile contracts, a copy of our standard-form dealer agreement, and required documentation relating to automobile contracts.
-As of December 31, 2022, we had 90 sales representatives, and in that month, we received applications from 8,078 dealers in 47 states.
-As of December 31, 2022, approximately 75% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.
+As of December 31, 2023, we had 84 sales representatives, and in that month, we received applications from 7,865 dealers in 47 states.
+As of December 31, 2023, approximately 72% of our active dealers were franchised new car dealers that sell both new and used vehicles, and the remainder were independent used car dealers.

-We also solicit credit applications directly from prospective automobile consumers through the internet under a program we refer to as our direct lending platform.
-For qualified applicants we offer terms similar to those that we offer through dealers, though without a down payment requirement and with more restrictive loan-to-value and credit score requirements.
-Applicants approved in this fashion are free to shop for and purchase a vehicle from a dealer of their choosing, after which we enter into a note and security agreement directly with the consumer.

-During the year ended December 31, 2022 automobile contracts originated under the direct lending platform represented 3.2% of our total acquisitions and represented 2.7% of our outstanding managed portfolio as of December 31, 2022.
-Regardless of whether an automobile contract is originated from one of our dealers or through our direct lending platform, the discussion that follows regarding our acquisitions guidelines, procedures and demographic statistics applies to all of our originated contracts.
+We have in the past solicited credit applications directly from prospective automobile consumers through the internet under a program we refer to as our direct lending platform.
+For qualified applicants we offered terms similar to those that we offer through dealers, though without a down payment requirement and with more restrictive loan-to-value and credit score requirements.
+Applicants approved in this fashion are free to shop for and purchase a vehicle from a dealer of their choosing, after which we entered into a note and security agreement directly with the consumer.
+We terminated our direct lending platform in September 2023 and we do not intend to originate any such loans going forward.
+However, we intend to continue servicing our existing direct loans.
+For the year ended December 31, 2023 automobile contracts originated under the direct lending platform represented 2.8% of our total acquisitions and represented 2.7% of our outstanding managed portfolio as of December 31, 2023.

-For the year ended December 31, 2022 approximately 91% of the automobile contracts originated under our programs consisted of financing for used cars and 9% consisted of financing for new cars.
+For the year ended December 31, 2023 approximately 94% of the automobile contracts originated under our programs consisted of financing for used cars and 6% consisted of financing for new cars.